bitcoin-core/bitcoincore.org/en/features/details/fabricated-transactions.md

 - **Light wallet**{:.fgred} users depend on full nodes and miners to verify transactions for them.
 It costs nothing for dishonest full nodes to send unconfirmed fabricated transactions to a light wallet.
-Getting one or more confirmations of those fabricated transactions is also possible with help from a dishonest miner.
+Getting one or more confirmations on those fabricated transactions is also possible with help from a dishonest miner.

 - **Bitcoin Core**{:.fggreen} users don't have to worry about fabricated